Coco-Hut/AHGCDD/README.md

-# AHGCDD
+# Anchor-guided Hypergraph Condensation with Dual-level Discrimination (ICML2026)
-This is the official PyTorch implementation of AHGCDD.
+This is the official PyTorch implementation of AHGCDD, an efficient hypergraph condensation framework based on anchor-guided hyperedge synthesis and multi-level discriminative optimization.

 ## Environment Requirement